 So let’s get dipping!

-Like the balsamic roast, it was really quick to put together.
+Like most slow cooker recipes, it was really quick to put together.
 The searing did require some finesse though because I had 4 pounds of beef clamped precariously in my tongs.
 It’s a lot of meat!
 And since I’m mentioning it already, I would say make this if you have a huge family or don’t mind eating the same thing for days.
 Or you can freeze it.
 Because it’s a lot of meat!

-Anyway, mixing the gravy together was fun.
+Mixing the broth together was fun.
 I got to play around with Creole seasoning for the first time, which I heard is a spice mix of paprika, cayenne, oregano, thyme, basil, onion powder, garlic powder and salt and pepper.
-It had a nice kick to it when I did the taste test.
+It had a nice kick to it when I did a taste test.
 But since such a small portion was used for the entire recipe, this will not be spicy at all.
-If you want it spicy though, you can season away.

-Once you’re done with the prep state which I promise is a lot faster than how much I have blabbed so far, toss it in the slow cooker, pour that gravy on and sit back and relax for 8 hours.
+Once you’re done with the prep state (which I promise is a lot faster than how much I have blabbed so far) toss it in the slow cooker, pour that broth in and sit back and relax for 8 hours.
 Or go to work.
-Or sleep.
-I did it during the day and left the house for some yoga.
-Mr. Cooking Jar got some Taco Bell in between.
-I came back and completely forgot it was cooking and wondered out loud when Taco Bell started smelling so delicious.
-It was a nice win when I realized it was my food instead.
+Or sleep!
+It’s a nice thing waking up to delicious smells in the house.